ToothpickFactory/fileCapture/README.md

 # fileCapture
-An angular directive designed to simplify the capturing of a file via <input type="file"/>.
+An angular directive designed to simplify the capturing of a file.

 # Install
 Include fileCapture.js into your project